Nassau, Bahamas: History

 During the wars in the Thirteen Colonies, Nassau experienced an economic boom.
 With funds from privateering, a new fort, street lights and over 2300 sumptuous houses were built and Nassau was extended.
 In addition to this, mosquito breeding swamps were filled.

 In 1776, the Battle of Nassau resulted in a brief occupation by American Continental Marines during the American War of Independence, where the marines staged their first amphibious raid on Fort Montague after attempting to sneak up on Fort Nassau.
 In 1778 after an overnight invasion, American raiders led by Captain Rathbun, left with ships, gunpowder and military stores after stopping in Nassau for only two weeks.
 In 1782, Spain captured Nassau for the last time when Don Juan de Cagigal, governor-general of Cuba, attacked New Providence with 5,000 men.
-In April 1783, Andrew Deveaux, an American Loyalist who resettled on the island, set forth and recaptured the island for the British Crown with just 220 men and 150 muskets to face a force of 600 trained soldiers.
+In April 1783, Andrew Deveaux, an American Loyalist who resettled on the island, set forth and recaptured the island for the British Crown.

 Lord Dunmore governed the colony from 1787 to 1796.
 He oversaw the construction of Fort Charlotte and Fort Fincastle in Nassau.

 During the American Civil War, Nassau served as a port for blockade runners making their way to and from ports along the southern Atlantic Coast for continued trade with the Confederacy.

 In the 1920s and 1930s, Nassau profited from Prohibition in the United States.

 During the Cuban Revolution of 1959, tourism further benefited due to the restrictions imposed on American citizens visiting Cuba.
-Today, Nassau's location close to the United States and ties between the U.S. and The Bahamas make it a common tourist destination.
+Today, Nassau's location close to the United States and ties between the U.S. and the Bahamas make it a common tourist destination.